daattali/beautiful-jekyll/_posts/2020-03-12-vmware_snapshots_volatility.md

 I found recently during a CTF Memory image challenge, that analysing memory images from VMWare wasn't necessarily as easy as just having the right profile and files.
 Hopefully this helps anyone out there who needs to do the same.
 For this write-up I am using VMWare Workstation Pro v15.5.1.

 ### TLDR
 For volatility to work you need the vmem and vmss files.
-To get these files the VM needs to be powered on.
+To get these files the VM needs to be powered on, then suspended.

 ### Applicable VMWare File Types

 File |	Usage |	Description
 --- | --- | ---
 .vmx |	vmname.vmx |	Virtual machine configuration file